The case for a cloud email security supplement (CESS)

 The shift to cloud email security brings fortune and pain

 The massive migration from on-premise infrastructure to cloud services has empowered SMBs to compete in ways that previously were not possible for small businesses.
 With Office 365, now Microsoft 365, SMBs gained access to enterprise-level software at SMB-friendly prices.
 Unfortunately, as more businesses signed on (258 million users as of this writing), hackers took notice.

 Microsoft was the most impersonated brand in phishing attacks in five of the last six quarters, thanks to the substantial value of a compromised Microsoft 365 account.
 Cybercriminals who manage to compromise accounts have access to a business’s most valuable data, whether in the form of email addresses or the sensitive data stored in applications like SharePoint and OneDrive.

 Microsoft’s native cloud email security protection

 Exchange Online Protection (EOP), once a paid email security add-on for Microsoft 365, is now offered by default—a native solution that many SMBs believe is sufficient to protect their businesses from attacks.
 But while EOP is effective at blocking known threats, its cloud email security protection is notoriously weak with sophisticated attacks.
 As a result, some Microsoft 365 business customers purchased secure email gateways (SEG) to supplement EOP, but SEGs have proven to be only slightly more effective than EOP alone.

-First, SEGs, like many traditional solutions, rely on reputation and fingerprint-based detection technology that scans for known malware signatures and blacklisted IPs and senders.
+First, SEGs, like many traditional solutions, rely on reputation and email fingerprint detection technology that scans for known malware signatures and blacklisted IPs and senders.
 Second, because a SEG sits in front of Microsoft 365’s architecture, SEGs are not effective against account takeover, one of the more popular Microsoft 365 email attacks.
 Once an intruder is inside Microsoft 365, a SEG cannot detect the insider activity and the ensuing phishing, malware, or spear phishing attacks that hackers carry out inside the system.